-The average precision results are reported in Table 3.
-We do not include in these averages the 15 queries for which all database selection algorithms either selected only databases that return zero documents or failed to select any database giving to all databases a zero score.
-The average R-metric results are reported in Figure 11.
-We discuss these figures below.
+We report the average precision achieved by each database selection algorithm over the 50 TREC WebTrack queries in Table 5, ignoring queries with no results.
+In particular, we ignored 15 queries for which all database selection algorithms either selected only databases that return zero documents or failed to select any database giving to all databases a zero score.

 Our database selection algorithm of Section 4.2 chooses databases hierarchically.
-We evaluate the performance of the algorithm using content summaries extracted from FP-SVM probing (Section 5.2) with specificity threshold $\tau_s = 0.25$:

-FP-SVM exhibits the best accuracy-efficiency tradeoff (Section 6.1) while $\tau_s = 0.25$ leads to good database classification decisions for web databases [18].
-We compare two versions of the algorithm, one using CORI [3] as the underlying flat database selection strategy, and another using bGlOSS [14].
+We evaluate the performance of the algorithm using content summaries extracted from FP-SVM probing (Section 5.2) with specificity threshold $\tau_s = 0.25$: FP-SVM exhibits the best accuracy-efficiency tradeoff (Section 6.1) while $\tau_s = 0.25$ leads to good database classification decisions for web databases [IGS01a].
+We compare two versions of the algorithm, one using CORI [CLC95] as the underlying flat database selection strategy, and another using bGlOSS [GGMT99].
 Note that QPilot, RS-Ord, and RS-Lrd do not classify databases while building content summaries, hence we did not evaluate our hierarchical database selection algorithm over their content summaries.
-Table 3 shows the average precision of the hierarchical algorithms against that of flat database selection algorithms over the same content summaries, while Figure 11 shows the average R-metric values.
-A clear conclusion is that proceeding hierarchically helps:
+Table 5 shows the average precision of the hierarchical algorithms against that of flat database selection algorithms over the same content summaries.
+We discuss these results next: